rafaeltuelho/business-automation-cicd-showcase/business-application-webclient/README.md

 Ok to proceed? (y) y
 ```

+A new NodeJS S2I Build should be created in your Openshift Project.
+Wait until this build finishes.
+After a while you should see your NodeJS Web App POD in the Openshift Developer Dashboad.

 For more details about how to deploy React and Angular JS apps on Openshift see this post: https://developers.redhat.com/blog/2018/10/04/modern-web-apps-openshift-part-1/

 ## Demo the Sample Use Cases